Honeycroft has put families at the centre of all that we do for over 35 years.

 In 2016 Marion retired and her youngest daughter, Natasha, stepped up to continue her work.
 Today, Honeycroft’s activities have grown to offer a range of services based at St. Barnabas Church Hall on Sackville Road in Hove.

-- holiday club for children for Primary School aged children
+- Pick-Up & Play and holiday club for children for Primary School aged children

 - space and partnerships to run learning and leisure opportunities.